chevah/geck/content/review.rst

 ---------------------------------

-* Is there a release notes entry for changes?
+* Is there a release notes entry for the changes?

-* Is there documentation for changes?
+* Is there documentation for the changes?
 Does the documentation make sense?

 * Are the new events documented?